 Chances are, your security team is wasting hours on low-fidelity alerts that they ultimately abandon.
-Risk-based alerting in Splunk ES cuts down on the number of alerts they receive so they can focus on the ones that matter, helping to detect complex threats they might otherwise miss.
+Splunk ES risk-based alerting cuts down on the number of alerts they receive so they can focus on the ones that matter, helping to detect complex threats they might otherwise miss.

 Risk-based alerting attributes risk to users and systems and only generates alerts when risk and behavioral thresholds are exceeded, helping you detect more true positives.
-And unlike other solutions, Splunk's risk-based alerting was also built to improve SOC efficiency and help teams align with their industry-standard cybersecurity frameworks of choice.
+And unlike other solutions, Splunk's risk-based alerting was also built to improve SOC efficiency and help teams align with their industrystandard cybersecurity frameworks of choice.

-For more advanced use cases, Splunk ES offers ready-to-use and customizable dashboards, searches and reports.
-Splunk ES also includes incident review, workflow functionality and third-party threat intelligence feeds to accelerate threat detection and investigation.
+For more advanced SIEM use cases, Splunk ES offers ready-to-use dashboards, correlated searches and reports.
+In addition to pre-built correlation rules and alerts, Splunk ES includes incident review, workflow functionality and third-party threat intelligence feeds to help you with investigations.